 When you are pregnant, it is important to eat a well-balanced, healthful diet.
 This includes getting the right amount of calories and key nutrients to support both you and your baby.

-Since the amount of calories you need will vary depending on age, weight, and physical activity among other things, talk with your doctor about a calorie plan that is right for you.
+Since the amount of calories you need varies depending on age, weight, and physical activity among other things, talk with your healthcare provider about a calorie plan that is right for you.

-Along with talking about the amount of calories and types of foods you need to consume to achieve a well-balanced, healthy diet during pregnancy, your doctor may also discuss the kinds of nutrients you will need.
+Along with talking about the amount of calories and types of foods you need to consume to achieve a well-balanced, healthful diet during pregnancy, your healthcare provider may also discuss the kinds of nutrients you will need.
 There are some key nutrients, such as

 , which deserve extra attention during pregnancy.
 Many women may also benefit from a vitamin supplement.